ShrRa/interpython_hpc/_episodes/14-command-line.md

 ```output
 /home/edu02/hpc_workshop/data
 ```
 This creates the variable for an individual shell window.
 If you exit that window the variable disappears.
-If you want to make a permenant variable, you can copy and paste the entire export command into your `.bashrc` or `.bash_profile` file.
+If you want to make a permanent variable, you can copy and paste the entire export command into your `.bashrc` or `.bash_profile` file.
 This is a file that lives in your home directory and is executed every time you open a shell window.

 > ## Help!
 I over wrote my PATH variable and now nothing works
 > The `PATH` variable tells your shell where to find all of its commands.
 If you overwrite this, a lot of things break.
 For this reason you usually append or prepend to your `PATH` variable rather than overwriting it entirely.
 If you overwrite it you can always close the shell window and reopen it.
 To append a directory to your `PATH` variable use the `:` between `PATH` and the new directory.
 For example, to add our `code` directory to the end of our path we can type: